goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 Prefer to create your own schema for your app.

-If you are connected to one database you **can not access** to a different object in another database.
+If you are connected to one database you **cannot access** a different object in another database.

-Best practice is to set the `search_path` so you don't have to reference it everytime.
+Best practice is to set the `search_path` so you don't have to reference it every time.

 ```sql
 CREATE SCHEMA myapp;